rentmanpublic/actions/README.md

 ## Github Actions

-This repository contains re-usable workflows which can be ran from our repositories.
+This repository contains re-usable workflows which can be run from our repositories.

-To implement these workflows in your repository, you need to create a `.github/workflows` folder in the root of your repository and call the corresponding workflow in there
+To implement these workflows in your repository, you need to create a `.github/workflows` folder in the root of your repository and call the corresponding workflow in there.

 Next to that you need a config.json file in the deployments/workflows folder of the repository you wish to deploy You can find an example of that below.